bparanj/coding-skill/_posts/2019-04-11-greedy-method.md

   </p>
 </blockquote>

+As in the case of dynamic programming algorithms, greedy algorithms are usually designed to solve optimization problems in which a quantity is to be minimized or maximized.

+However, unlike dynamic programming algorithms, greedy algorithms typically consist of an iterative procedure that tries to find a local optimal solution.
+In some instances, these local optimal solutions translate to global optimal solutions.

+In others, they fail to give optimal solutions.
+A greedy algorithm makes a correct guess on the basis of little calculation without worrying about the future.
+Thus, it builds a solution step by step.
+Each step increases the size of the partial solution and is based on local optimization.

+The choice made is that which produces the largest immediate gain while maintaining feasibility.
+Since each step consists of little work based on a small amount of information, the resulting algorithms are typically efficient.

+The hard part in the design of a greedy algorithm is proving that the algorithm does indeed solve the problem it is designed for.
+This is to be contrasted with recursive algorithms that usually have very simple inductive proofs.

+Some of the most prominent problems for which the greedy strategy works, i.e., gives an optimal solution: the single-source shortest path problem, minimum cost spanning trees (Prim’s and Kruskal’s algorithms), and Huffman codes.

 ### Greedy Method Program Template

 We can describe the greedy method abstractly, but more precisely than above by considering the following program template: